 Information in this publication is intended to be accurate. iS5 shall not be responsible for its use or infringements on third-parties because of the use of this publication.
 There may occasionally be unintentional errors on this publication. iS5 reserves the right to revise the contents of this publication without notice.

 CONTACT INFORMATION

 iS5 Communications Inc.

-5895 Ambler Drive, Mississauga, Ontario, L4W 5B7 Tel: + 905-670-0004 // Fax: + 289-401-5206 Website: www.iS5Com.com
+5895 Ambler Drive, Mississauga, Ontario, L4W 5B7 Tel: + 905-670-0004 Website: www.iS5Com.com

-Technical Support

-E-mail: support@iS5Com.com
+Technical Support E-mail: support@iS5Com.com

-Sales Contact E-mail: sales@iS5Com.com
+Sales Contact E-mail: info@is5com.com

 Table of Contents